- 6 shares

 - Use the About section to generate chemistry by highlighting your personality, leadership style, and good-fit qualities for your target employers.

 - Expand and engage your LinkedIn network.

 - Use LinkedIn for research, and competitive and market intelligence.

-More in my post, Essential Checklist to Optimize LinkedIn For Executive Job Search.
+More in my Essential LinkedIn Guide for Today’s Executive Job Search.

 I believe in accepting most invitations to connect, but I always check their profiles first, to be sure they are real people and not spammers, scammers or someone trying to sell me something.

 Think of it this way.
 The more people you’re connected with, the wider your network, and the more likely good-fit opportunities will come your way.